Boudoir Preparation Guide

 Should I skip the party the night before?

-While it’s tempting to drink heavily to calm your nerves, it’s best to avoid that!
+While it can be tempting to drink to calm nerves, it’s best to take things gently the night before your session.
 Instead, try a bubble bath, a good book, or relaxing to soothing nature sounds.
 Pilates or yoga can also help ease anxiety.
-A hangover won’t put us in the right mindset for your boudoir session, but I do recommend a little booze to take the edge off.
-That’s why sparkling wine, which won’t stain your lips and helps you relax, is included in your package!

 Should I cancel if my period starts?